Exploring Snowflake Cortex

 Insights

 The classify_text function performed well in assigning accurate labels to reviews, especially when the text clearly expressed a positive or negative opinion.
 The ability to customize the task description and labels made the function versatile.
-However, I observed that very short reviews or those with ambiguous languages sometimes led to misclassifications, highlighting the importance or clear input text.
+However, I observed that very short reviews or those with ambiguous languages sometimes led to misclassifications, highlighting the importance of clear input text.

 Key Takeaways